-If we turn to nature to test the truth of these remarks, and look at any small isolated area, such as an oceanic island, although the total number of the species in our chapter on geographical distribution; yet of these species a very large proportion are endemic,-that is, have been produced there, and nowhere else.
+If we turn to nature to test the truth of these remarks, and look at any small isolated area, such as an oceanic island, although the total number of the species inhabiting it, will be found to be small, as we shall see in our chapter on geographical distribution; yet of these species a very large proportion are endemic,-that is, have been produced there, and nowhere else.
 Hence an oceanic island at first sight seems to have been highly favourable for the production of new species.
-But we may thus greatly decive oursidevs, for to accertain whether a small isolated area, or a large open area like a continent, has been most favourable for the production of new organic forms, we onght to make the compariso within equal times; and thiswe are incapable of doing.
+But we may thus greatly deceive ourselves, for to ascertain whether a small isolated area, or a large open area like a continent, has been most favourable for the production of new organic forms, we ought to make the comparison within equal times; and this we are incapable of doing.